How to migrate a Cloud Site from MSSQL2005 to MSSQL2008

-- If followed correctly, site impact during the migration process should be minimal.
-With that said, it is highly suggested to perform this migration at a non-peak time to minimize business impact.
+- If the procedure is followed correctly, site impact during the migration process should be minimal.
+We suggest that you perform this migration at a non-peak time to minimize business impact.

 - Confirm that your current hosting plan has an adequate number of databases allotted.
-You may need to add additional databases to the plan to perform this migration successfully.
-If that’s the case, please review the following article: /knowledge_center/index.php/How_do_I_modify_the_number_of_databases_my_site_can_have
+You might need to add additional databases to the plan to perform this migration successfully.

 - If you created any full text catalogs, you will have to drop them before making a backup of your 2005 database.
 While SQL 2008 does support full text catalogs, our current tools do not allow for them to be restored if they are in the backup file.
 Once you have restored to the new MSSQL2008 location please add your full text catalogs.
-These links will assist you in completing this task:
+The information at the following links will assist you in completing this task:

 ALTER DATABASE [NumXYZ_OldDbName] SET READ_ONLY

 - When the new database is restored set it to Read-Write:

 ALTER DATABASE [NumXYZ_NewDbName] SET READ_WRITE

 Cloud Site migration steps

 - Create a new MSSQL 2008 database in the Cloud Sites Control Panel under the "Features" tab of the domain your MSSQL2005 database is on.